CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexClusterHealthCheckExecutionSnapshot.md

 HasWorkflow returns a boolean if a field has been set.

+### SetWorkflowNil

+`func (o *HyperflexClusterHealthCheckExecutionSnapshot) SetWorkflowNil(b bool)`

+ SetWorkflowNil sets the value for Workflow to be an explicit nil

+### UnsetWorkflow
+`func (o *HyperflexClusterHealthCheckExecutionSnapshot) UnsetWorkflow()`

+UnsetWorkflow ensures that no value is present for Workflow, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)